-According to the Industrial Technology Protection Act (ITPA), as amended on 20 August 2019 and effective from 21 February 2020, foreign investors are required to obtain prior approval of MOTIE to make certain investments (by way of acquisition, merger, joint venture or other types of investments) in Korean entities which hold national core technologies (NCT) developed with government R&D subsidies.
-On the other hand, foreign investors are required to report in advance to MOTIE to make certain investments in entities which hold NCT developed without government R&D subsidies.
+According to the Industrial Technology Protection Act (ITPA), as amended on 20 August 2019 and effective from 21 February 2020, foreign investors are required to obtain prior approval of MOTIE to obtain control (by way of acquisition, merger, joint venture or other types of investments) in Korean entities which hold national core technologies (NCT) developed with government R&D subsidies.
+Conversely, foreign investors are required to report in advance to MOTIE to obtain control of entities which hold NCT developed without government R&D subsidies.

 As such, a recent amendment of ITPA has expanded the scope of reporting requirements to include foreign investments made in entities holding NCT developed without government R&D subsidies, a form of investment and entity which was previously not subject to reporting obligations.
-Under the Presidential Decree of ITPA, the types of transactions that are captured include acquisitions of 50% or more of shares in entities holding NCT, acquisition of all or substantially all of the businesses of entities holding NCT and gaining the ability to exercise controlling influence over entities holding NCT by providing loans or contributing funds.
 Where MOTIE deems that divulgence of NCT may seriously affect national security, MOTIE may order a suspension, prohibition or even unwinding of the transaction.
 As evidenced by the amendment of ITPA, the Korean government has heightened its protection of NCT.

 Pursuant to the Act on Electronic Registration of Stocks, Bonds, etc, the Electronic Security System (ESS), which requires full dematerialisation of securities certificates of listed companies, came into force on 16 September 2019.
 Following dematerialisation of the securities certificates, physical certificates previously held by shareholder ceases to be valid and effective.
 While non-public companies are not subject to the ESS, voluntary application and compliance therewith is permitted.
 As such, sale and purchase of shares is processed by transferring electronically registered shares from the securities account of the seller to that of the purchaser, effectively discarding the need of physical delivery of the share certificates.
 Similarly, pledging of the shares also occurs by electronically registering establishment of pledges over shares.

-In the case of acquiring a Korean listed company in a friendly transaction, if there is a controlling shareholder in the company, the purchaser acquires the shares of the controlling shareholder first and then acquires the remaining shares of the minority shareholders through a tender offer, to go private thereafter.
+In the case of acquiring a Korean listed company in a friendly transaction, if there is a controlling shareholder in the company, the purchaser acquires the shares of the controlling shareholder first and then, if needed, acquires the remaining shares of the minority shareholders through a tender offer, to go private thereafter.

 In the case of a hostile takeover of a Korean listed company, the bidder usually acquires less than 5% of the target company’s shares in order to avoid filing the 5% Disclosure Report; see 4.2 Material Shareholding Disclosure Threshold.
 A failure to fulfil the requirement to file a 5% Disclosure Report will result in restrictions on voting rights and the FSC may order the disposal of such shares held in violation.